Resin artists trust us as their number 1 resin resource. Now you can too.

 It is insulated, ergonomic, lightweight and is UL-certified.
 So it is more advanced in terms of the functionality of it, but is just as easy to use as the previously mentioned craft heat gun.

 This is a great option if you are making many resin pieces or are casting into deeper molds.
-It is also a good option if you like to work on details (ie: beaches and waves in your resin) as it has the variable heat setting to control those waves.
+It is also a good option if you like to work on details (ie: beaches and waves in your resin) as it has the variable heat setting temperature range to control those waves.
+We call this a dual temperature heat gun and it will perform beautifully.

 When looking at heat guns, this is an option that has everything you want in it to get a super clear resin surface.
-Plus you can choose between the blue or the pink heat gun.
+Plus you can choose between the blue or the pink option.
+This would be your best value heat gun choice.

 There is one concentration nozzle for directing the high heat flow to the surface bubbles of your resin to move your resin around and get them all out.